dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson10_discriminant.md

 # The Discriminant

-## What You're Learning

-The discriminant is a powerful mathematical shortcut that instantly reveals the number and type of solutions to quadratic equations
+### The discriminant is the mathematical shortcut that reveals the number and type of solutions to quadratic equations

 ## Why This Matters